sbt/sbt-boilerplate/README.md

 The templates have to be put into the `src/main/boilerplate` directory and the file name must end with `.template`.
 The generated files will be put into the same hierarchy as they appear in `src/main/boilerplate` with the `.template` extension stripped off.

+## Known issues

+ * The maximum number of arguments, 22, is hard-coded.
+ * Instances for 0 arguments have to be supplied manually.

 ## License